Cenwulf/FlexiRex-Fusion/README.md

 |                                            Min: -6 mm                                            |                                            Default: 0 mm                                            |                                      Max: n/a (5 mm shown)                                      |
 | :----------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------: |
 | ![Model with -6 mm head thickness offset](/assets/images/head_thickness_offset_min.png?raw=true) | ![Model with 0 mm head thickness offset](/assets/images/head_thickness_offset_default.png?raw=true) | ![Model with 5 mm head thickness offset](/assets/images/head_thickness_offset_5mm.png?raw=true) |

+Note: Offset is applied before scaling takes place.
+This means that the shape remains consistent at any scale but if for whatever reason, you want a specific thickness on the final model, you'll need to account for the scaling factor.

 #### layer_height